Brian Tracy

-Brian Tracy is a Canadian-American motivational public speaker and self-development author.
+Brian Tracy Emmanuel (born 1944) is a Canadian-American motivational public speaker and self-development author.
 He is the author of over eighty books that have been translated into dozens of languages.
 His popular books are Earn What You're Really Worth, Eat That Frog!, No Excuses!
 The Power of Self-Discipline, and The Psychology of Achievement.

-Early life and education

-Tracy was born 5 January 1944 in Charlottetown, Prince Edward Island, Canada.
-He attended the University of Alberta in Edmonton, Alberta.

 Career

 Tracy is the chairman and chief executive officer (CEO) of Brian Tracy International, a company Tracy founded in 1984 in Vancouver, British Columbia.
 The company provides counseling on leadership, selling, self-esteem, goals, strategy, creativity, and success psychology.
-It is headquartered in the Bankers Hill section of San Diego, California.

 Politics

 2003 California gubernatorial recall election

 In 2003, Tracy stood as one of 135 candidates in the California gubernatorial recall election on an independent platform, receiving 729 votes.
 His campaign was featured on the BBC Radio 4 show Broadcasting House, where each week presenter Eddie Mair phoned Tracy for an update on how the race was progressing.
 On election day, Mair flew to California to meet with Tracy in person, only to find that he had gone to Dubai during the final week of campaigning.